 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires the company's directors, certain of its officers and persons who beneficially own more than 10% of the company's common stock to file initial reports of ownership and reports of changes in ownership with the SEC.
-Based solely on the company's review of copies of such reports, and on written representations from such reporting persons, the company believes that in 2014 all such reporting persons filed the required reports on a timely basis in accordance with Section 16(a), except for one Form 3 filing by Mr. Eugene W. Goodwillie, Jr., which was filed late due to an administrative error.
-The filing obligation arose when the beneficial ownership of certain trusts and related entities for which Mr. Goodwillie serves as trustee or director, but in which Mr. Goodwillie has no pecuniary interest, exceeded the 10% threshold solely by reason of the reduction in outstanding shares due to the repurchase of shares by the company pursuant to a board authorized stock repurchase program.
+Based solely on the company's review of copies of such reports, and on written representations from such reporting persons, the company believes that in 2016 all such reporting persons filed the required reports on a timely basis in accordance with Section 16(a).